Where to Play Tennis on 30a, Florida

 Rosemary Beach Racquet Club

-I stayed at the Pearl in Rosemary Beach on this trip and the tennis courts are just a quick walk down 30a.
+I stayed at The Pearl in Rosemary Beach on this trip and the tennis courts are just a quick walk down 30a.
 This is the biggest tennis facility on 30a with 8 courts, all Har-Tru (green clay).

 My favorite thing about this place is the observation deck.
 Besides the upper viewing deck, there’s a porch on the back of the pro shop which has plenty of seating and good views.
 Overall, this place probably has the best setup for watching matches or lessons/drills.
 The courts are all pretty open and there’s a lot of seating.